SnowdogApps/a11y-audit-tool/setup_sql/README.md

 select set_claim('PASS-HERE-SPECIFIC-USER-UUID-FROM-AUTH-TABLE', 'claims_admin', 'true');
 ```

+:warning: You will need to log in again to see the changes.

 ## User role

 :warning: Not specified by default.
+After change, you will need to log in again to see the changes.

 Only the Admin can grant users with `user_role`.